Waterworks Faucets Review & Rating Updated: May 1, 2026

 Some

-For late 19th century American styles of good quality with impeccable finishes try
+For late 19th-century American and British Victorian styles of good quality with impeccable finishes at less cost, try

 We are continuing to research the company.
-If you have experience with Waterworks faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Waterworks faucets, good, bad, or indifferent, we would like to hear about it, so please email us at starcraftreviews@yahoo.com or post a comment below.